 This isn't just about my realization that I needed to learn some frontend skills in order to solo-prototype something.
 This is about how I handle the mental hurdles that come along with the territory.

 What Mental Hurdles Did I Encounter?

 If I'm going to feel like I have the ability to finish something, I need to do it: I need to actually finish something.
 Even if it never got used or adopted or saw the light of day, I need to get an MVP into a usable state simply to demonstrate to myself and others that I could.
 There are tons of free and open source tools out there.
 Tons of guides, articles, and documentation.
 The only thing stopping me was me.
 Here are the things I had to overcome.

 The Need to go Fast

-This was partially because I had a deadline, but I definitely felt the need to go fast.
+This was partially because I had a deadline, but I definitely felt the need to go fast because I have some sort of weird need for speed.
 Sometimes this isn't the need to go fast as much as the need to not go slow: going slow can sometimes feel really demoralizing.
 I feel like few things are worse than spending 8 hours debugging an issue that arose from me not understanding that I was just using the wrong build command because I UNDERSTAND NOTHING AND MY EYES ARE BLEEDING.

 I had to really embrace going slow.
 It's not enough to read all the articles and guides.
 I had to take the time to try them and to really develop an understanding so that I could develop some confidence and move with purpose.
 The more I invested into testing my understanding and trying out little experiments, the more it cut down on bone-headed debugging sessions.
 Like writing unit tests, this was well worth my time when learning something new.